-Software development planning is an important part of beginning any new software project.
-In order to determine the size and scope of your outsourced team you will need to consider the following software projects factors:
+Software development variety of skills, often acquired over many years of working with particular technologies or domains.
+In order to determine the size and scope of your outsourced team, you will need to consider the following software projects factors:

 - Scope of the software project and how the scope can be logically split into either module, journeys, user stories, features, or other splits

 - Expected pace of software development and project delivery phases